mkmuniz/DemandCan/back/README.md

 # 🥫 DemandCan

-This API was created for SMI-Latinhas-LLC project, in this document you will to learn how to run the API and his end-points.
+This API was created for DemandCan project, in this document you will to learn how to run the API and his end-points.

 # Configuration